 First, if one parent is requesting child support from another parent, the court must consider the following:

-- Each parent’s gross income;
+• Each parent’s gross income

-- The percentage of time each parent spends with their child;
+• The percentage of time each parent spends with their child

-- Income tax deductions each parent can claim;
+• Income tax deductions each parent can claim

-- Childcare costs incurred by the parents
+• Childcare costs incurred by the parents

 Judges require all of this information to calculate child support according to California’s child support guideline.
 This guideline is a complicated formula that utilizes the data above to determine an appropriate child support order.
-Furthermore, while the court will rule on child support orders if requested, either parent may request modification of the order at a later date.
+While the court will rule on child support orders if requested, either parent may request modification of the order at a later date.
 However, that individual must prove a substantial change in one of the circumstances listed above to receive a new order.

 Spousal Support